Imagine…

 - Finish direct sowing sprouting and spring broccoli by mid-month.
 (Broccoli seedlings don’t like being transplanted in excessively hot weather).

-Succession planting is a great way to maximize your vegetable crops in the middle of summer.
+Summer succession planting is a great way to maximize your vegetable crops mid-season.

 - Succession plant green beans, leafy greens, carrots, and green onions as you harvest them.